2022 NFL Schedule: Release date, international games, Super Bowl info.

-The 2022 NFL schedule will officially be announced this Thursday, May 12 at 8:00 p.m.
+The 2022 NFL schedule release is just around the corner, and the full slate of games will officially be announced this Thursday, May 12 at 8:00 p.m.
 ET.
-See below for answers to your frequently asked questions about the upcoming NFL season.
+See below for answers to your frequently asked questions about the upcoming NFL season and how to watch the 2022 NFL schedule release.

 ICYMI – 2022 NFL Draft order: Complete list of every pick from Round 1 through Round 7